apache/gravitino/docs/iceberg-rest-service.md

 ### Capabilities

-- Supports the Apache Iceberg REST API defined in Iceberg 1.3.1, and supports all namespace and table interfaces. `Token`, `ReportMetrics`, and `Config` interfaces aren't supported yet.
+- Supports the Apache Iceberg REST API defined in Iceberg 1.3.1, and supports all namespace and table interfaces. `Token`, and `Config` interfaces aren't supported yet.
 - Works as a catalog proxy, supporting `HiveCatalog` and `JDBCCatalog`.
+- Provides a pluggable metrics store interface to store and delete Iceberg metrics.
 - When writing to HDFS, the Gravitino Iceberg REST catalog service can only operate as the specified HDFS user and doesn't support proxying to other HDFS users.
 See [How to access Apache Hadoop](gravitino-server-config.md#how-to-access-apache-hadoop) for more details.